P-p-H-d/mlib/README.md

         (INIT(mpz_init),SET(mpz_set),INIT_SET(mpz_init_set),CLEAR(mpz_clear))

 If there is two operations with the same name in an oplist, the left one has the priority.
-This allows partial overriding.
+This enables partial overriding.

 Some pre-defined oplist exist: